Updated on November 7, 2023 by Julie McCool

-Our guide to fun outdoor activities in Roanoke VA and Virginia’s Blue Ridge includes some of the most beautiful hiking, mountain biking, road cycling, and paddling in the state.
-Enjoy outdoor adventure in the region’s mountains and waterways, then relax at Roanoke’s unique craft breweries, restaurants, and hotels.
-Roanoke Virginia is an ideal base for small city fun combined with outdoor adventure.
+Our guide to fun outdoor activities in Roanoke VA and Virginia's Blue Ridge includes some of the best hiking, mountain biking, road cycling, and paddling in the Eastern US.
+Enjoy outdoor adventure in the region's mountains and waterways.

 Visit Virginia's Blue Ridge sponsored this article and hosted our mountain biking gear and stay at Hotel Roanoke.
 As always, all opinions, photos, and text are ours unless otherwise noted.